WPTechSpot/nodejs-file-upload/README.md

-# Simple File Uploading With Formidable in NodeJs
+# File Uploading With Formidable in NodeJs

 This code is for the tutorial on simple file uploading with NodeJs, Express, and Formidable.